-What is the tale of St. Nicholas day?
+What Is the Tale of St. Nicholas Day?

 St. Nicholas Day is celebrated on December 6th in many Western Christian countries and on December 19th in some Eastern Christian countries.
 The day honors St. Nicholas of Myra, a 4th-century saint known for his generosity, miracles, and secret gift-giving.